 50 'When he had led them out to the vicinity of Bethany, he lifted up his hands and blessed them.
 51 While he was blessing them, he left them and was taken up into heaven.
 52 Then they worshiped him and returned to Jerusalem with great joy.
 53 And they stayed continually at the Temple, praising God.'Luke 24:50-53

 This enables Luke to finish the story on a really positive note.
-Jesus has ascended to heaven; he's left, permanently left, his people; the resurrection appearances have come to an end and they are filled with joy and return to the city of Jerusalem.
+Jesus has ascended to heaven; he has permanently left his people; the resurrection appearances have come to an end and they are filled with joy and return to the city of Jerusalem.
 That is satisfactory from Luke's point of view in terms of telling the story of Jesus in a Gospel.
 Everything has now been told about Jesus' earthly life.

 An End and a Beginning

 When it comes to the book of Acts, which we're going to turn to now, Acts 1: 1 - 11, he has a different focus.
-Here Luke is telling the story of the Early Church, and he's linking the beginning of the Early Church to the end of the life of Jesus.
-It's his purpose here to give a slightly more detailed account of the events just described in the last few verses of Luke 24.
+Here Luke is telling the story of the Early Church, and he is linking the beginning of the Early Church to the end of the life of Jesus.
+It is his purpose here to give a slightly more detailed account of the events just described in the last few verses of Luke 24.
 Luke gives a much fuller description of the final moments of contact between the Apostles and Jesus, what took place between them, and how that links to the launch of the Early Church.
-Let's read the first three verses,
+Let us read the first three verses,

 1 'In my former book, Theophilus, I wrote about all that Jesus began to do and to teach 2 until the day he was taken up to heaven, after giving instructions through the Holy Spirit to the Apostles he had chosen.
 3 After his suffering, he presented himself to them and gave many convincing proofs that he was alive.
 He appeared to them over a period of forty days and spoke about the Kingdom of God.'Acts 1:1-3

-This is an interesting summary of everything we've been discussing in Series 14 - all the resurrection appearances.
+This is an interesting summary of everything we have been discussing in Series 14 - all the resurrection appearances.

 'He presented himself to them, and gave many convincing proofs that he was alive'.

 You can see that element in Jesus' resurrection appearances very easily.
-He's trying to prove to them, or demonstrate to them unambiguously, that he was alive in a physical sense.
-I've emphasised frequently the fact that the resurrection is a physical event.
-This isn't a psychic inner feeling about the presence of somebody; this isn't a dream while you're asleep; this isn't a hallucination; this isn't the appearance of a ghost who doesn't have any physical substance.
+He is trying to demonstrate to them unambiguously, that he was alive in a physical sense.
+I have emphasised frequently the fact that the resurrection is a physical event.
+This isn't a psychic inner feeling about the presence of somebody; this isn't a dream while you are asleep; this isn't a hallucination; this isn't the appearance of a ghost who doesn't have any physical substance.
 This is the appearance of a physical man who has died and been raised again from the dead.
-The physicality is evident in everything that happens - eating, walking, talking, moving around, human touch, the physical signs of his suffering on his body, his hands, and his feet with nail marks, his side with the mark of the sword of the Roman soldier.
+The physicality is evident in everything that happens - eating, walking, talking, moving around, human touch, the physical signs of his suffering on his body - his hands, and his feet - with nail marks, his side with the mark of the sword of the Roman soldier.
 In this way, he gave them 'many convincing proofs that he was alive' in a physical sense.
-That's really a summary of everything we've been looking at in Series 14.
+That is really a summary of everything we have been looking at in Series 14.